 Notion: The lecture dates will be updated throughout the year.

-Please follow event calendar or contact SPARK Finland for more information.
+Please contact SPARK Finland for more information.

 Dohse H (2016).
 Starting a medical device company: everything you need to know.
 Medical Design & Outsourcing.